Senate confirms 200th federal judge under Biden as Democrats surpass Trump's pace

 The current pace of judicial confirmations for this White House came despite Biden, a Democrat, coming into office in 2021 with far fewer vacancies, particularly in the influential appellate courts, than Trump, a Republican, did in 2017.

+“There is more work to do,” Biden said in a statement after the vote.
+“Going forward, I will continue my solemn responsibility of nominating individuals who have excelled in their professional careers, who reflect the communities they serve and who apply the law impartially and without favoritism.”

-It's unclear whether Biden can eclipse his predecessor's 234 judges before the year ends.
+It's unclear whether Biden can eclipse his predecessor's 234 judges before the year ends, though.

 Democrats have solidly backed the president's judicial nominees, but there have been some cracks in that resolve in recent weeks.
 Sen. Joe Manchin, D-W.Va., said he would not support nominees who do not have some bipartisan support, and the two Democratic senators from Nevada are opposing a nominee who would become the nation's first Muslim appellate court judge.
 They did so after some law enforcement groups came out against the nomination.